In This Article

 Similar to the Lehman’s corner, the bottle pull-out is a kitchen accessory that fits into the lower cabinets in your kitchen.
 This accessory comprises a tall vertical drawer that is fitted with a pair of shelves.
-This accessory eliminates the need to bend down and search in the extreme corners of your lower cabinets.
-The pull-out mechanism is a God-sent for people with back problems.
+Among the more useful modern kitchen accessories to have, it eliminates the need to bend down and search in the extreme corners of your lower cabinets.
+And hence, the pull-out mechanism is a God-sent for people with back problems.

 Price: ₹1,300 onwards

 Not all modern kitchen accessories are about eliminating the need to bend and stretch.
 Because some simply exist to make your kitchen a more organised space.
 That is just what a drawer organiser is for.
 A cluttered drawer not only looks messy but can also be dangerous if you keep knives and other sharp objects inside.
 This kitchen accessory provides clear demarcated spaces, where you can keep your cutlery, utensils, etc., thus avoiding clutter.
 If you prefer to do kitchen accessories online shopping for such units, it only requires that you be sure of the size.
 And most times since your kitchen cabinets are of standard dimensions, this is a fairly easy process.

 Price: ₹1,200 onwards

 So, if you’re planning to give your kitchen a revamp, keep factors like ergonomics in mind.
 Also, don’t forget to invest in these super helpful accessories!